t0torro/Oliver-the-Content-Poster/tos.md

-# Terms of Service for Oliver Productivity Assistant
+# Terms of Service for Oliver the Content Poster

 _Last Updated: 2025_Dec

-Oliver Productivity Assistant ("Oliver") is a personal, private automation tool created and used exclusively by me to manage my own content creation workflow.
+Oliver the Content Poster ("Oliver") is a personal, private automation tool created and used exclusively by me to manage my own content creation workflow.
 This tool integrates with certain APIs, such as TikTok, to automate content uploads and scheduling tasks.